Why selling a business in California is different

 • Security Agreements: If you are carrying any financing in the deal, this document ensures that you still retain a lien on the business.

-• Non-compete Agreements: If you are leaving the business to continue in the same field and not retire, you may need to sign an agreement that says you will not open the same type of business within a certain distance of this one and for a certain period of time, depending.
+• Non-compete Agreements: If you are leaving the business to continue in the same field and not retire, you may need to sign an agreement stating that you will not open a company of the same type within a certain distance of this one for a specified time, depending on the circumstances.

-A note: California actually has a public policy against non-competition agreements.
-They are enforceable if reasonable in scope and term when the sale of the business includes goodwill, but if the terms are overly broad in scope and/or have a term that goes beyond 3-5 years, courts may not enforce them.
-However, it is a sign of good faith to at least make a commitment to your buyer not to compete with them in a similar business once you have sold them yours.
+Note: California has a public policy against non-compete agreements.
+They are enforceable if reasonable in scope and term, particularly when the sale of the business includes goodwill.
+However, if the terms are overly broad in scope and/or have a term that exceeds 3-5 years, courts may not enforce them.
+However, it is a sign of good faith to at least commit your Buyer not to compete with them in a similar business once you have sold them yours.

 The Complexities of Doing Business in California and Discouraging Buyers

-This complexity of buying a business and doing business in California can discourage potential buyers.
-The typical buyer likes to understand what they are getting with the business, all the things that affect potential profit, and the cost of doing business in exceptional detail.
+The complexity of buying a business and operating in California can deter potential buyers.
+The typical Buyer likes to understand what they are getting with the company, including all the factors that affect potential profit, as well as the cost of doing business, in exceptional detail.

-Many are also intimidated by the buying process itself, since even if they have purchased a business in another state, they may not have encountered laws like those in California.
+Many are also intimidated by the buying process itself, as even if they have purchased a business in another state, they may not be familiar with laws like those in California.

-That is why it is the job of a business broker to help them understand this process, and that in the long run, it is to protect both the buyer and the seller of the business.
+That is why it is the job of a business broker to help them understand this process, and ultimately, to protect both the Buyer and the Seller of the business.
 There are several examples of how this works.
 For example:

-A few years back I helped the buyer of a business close on the sale of a retail T-Shirt business.
-The seller had not paid a company that had made a set of display stands for the business.
-Because the supplier had not been paid by the seller and the buyer of the business now owned the display stands, the supplier asked the buyer for payment.
-Because the escrow process had been followed, the buyer of the business had no liability to the supplier and so no cost was incurred by the buyer.
+A few years back, I helped the Buyer of a business close on the sale of a retail T-shirt business.
+The Seller had not paid a company that had made a set of display stands for the industry.
+Because the Seller had not paid the supplier and the Buyer of the business now owned the display stands, the supplier asked the Buyer for payment.
+Because the escrow process had been followed, the Buyer of the company had no liability to the supplier, and so no cost was incurred by the Buyer.

-The economy is currently strong and expected to stay that way through this calendar year.
+The economy is currently strong and is expected to remain that way throughout this calendar year.
 There is no way to project how this might change with an upcoming election.
-When you know your business is thriving is the very best time to sell.
-This ensures that you will get the best price and the maximum return for your money.
+When you know your business is thriving, it’s the ideal time to sell.
+This ensures that you receive the best price and the maximum return on your investment.

-Because selling a business in California is so different from selling ones in other states, it is essential that you hire the best business broker who knows the ins and outs of the legal process and can help you every step of the way.
+Because selling a business in California is so different than other states, you must hire the best business broker who knows the ins and outs of the legal process and can help you every step of the way.

-With over a decade and a half of experience, Andrew Rogerson and Rogerson Business Services are the business broker for you.
-Whether you are developing your exit strategy and looking for a business valuation or you are ready to list your California business for sale, we at Rogerson Business Services are here for you.
+With over a decade and a half of experience, Andrew Rogerson and Rogerson Business Services are the business brokers for you.
+Whether you are developing your exit strategy and seeking a business valuation or you are ready to list your California business for sale, we at Rogerson Business Services are here to support you.
 Contact us today.
-We’d love to be your California business broker.
+We’d love to be your California Business Broker.